 For mental support, join a Meet Up group in Zurich.
 It is great for making friends with kids the same age.
 For example:

 Being in touch with the world of emotion as well as planning your move with your rational self will help your child to adjust.
 Understanding when they feel sad to be missing their friends, house or school and helping them to recognise their own feelings will enable you all to move on from the familiar and face your new family adventure together.

 Reflecting on what they want, giving their feelings names and letting them know they are not alone with them makes them less scary.
 Showing your own emotional side and how you deal with obstacles can teach them perseverance and give them more stamina.
-Children First has teamed up with Stillpoint to offer two new Parent and Child groups from August 2017.
+Children First has teamed up with Stillpoint to offer two new Parent and Child groups.